 Have you ever wondered how much is life insurance in Canada?

-Depending on the type of life insurance coverage you choose, your life insurance premiums could be anywhere from a few dollars to a few hundred dollars per month.
+Depending on the type of life insurance coverage you choose, your life insurance premium could be anywhere from a few dollars to a few hundred dollars per month.

 But what's the right amount of coverage for you and your children?
 Read on to find out more about life insurance premiums and get some tips for finding the best deal, taking into account your unique circumstances and ways to manage your debt effectively.